 Remark 1: The total price of the Product is formed from the following components: 50% part for the hardware (which is physically send and this price is declared in the parcel) and 50% part for the documentation (including software if such exists) which can be downloaded from this site.
 The hardware, documentation and software are inseparable parts.

 Remark 2: Bulgaria is a member of the European Union and there are no additional taxes for EU members since we are not VAT registered.
 Domestic taxes for the rest of the world (if they exist) are the entire responsibility of the customer.
 We are not a company with paid personnel and for the moment there is no VAT registration.
-Invoices are included upon request.
+We do not issue invoices to corporate clients.
+Personal invoices are included upon request.